pester/Pester/README.md

 - `Assert-VerifiableMocks` was removed, `Assert-MockCalled` was renamed (but aliases exist), see [Should -Invoke](#should--invoke)
 - `Set-ItResult` is published but does not work
 - Inconclusive and Pending states are not available, `-Pending` is translated to `-Skip`
-- Output object has changed significantly, there is adapater function that might not be 100% compatible see [new result object](#new-result-object-and-no--passthru)
+- Output object has changed significantly, there is adapater function that might not be 100% compatible see [new result object](#new-result-object-and-no--passthru), `-PassThru` is removed (but will probably return soon), see [passthru](#new-result-object-and-no--passthru)
 - The api changed significantly, and the intermediate api is not present in this release.
 See [simple and advanced interface](#simple-and-advanced-interface) above on how to invoke Pester.
 - `$MyInvocation.MyCommand` does not work in top-level `BeforeAll`, use `$PSScriptRoot` or `$PSCommandPath`
 - PowerShell 2 is no longer supported